neufeldtech/secretmessage-go/README.md

 #### Notice:
-Looking for the original node.js version?
+Looking for the original code?
 Find it [HERE](https://github.com/neufeldtech/secret-message)

 ---